leapmotion/os-controls/src/components/library/README.md

 #### GLMaterial abstraction design notes

 Generally what is needed is a strongly-typed C++ frontend for setting uniforms in GLSL shaders.
-GLShader is aware of what uniforms and attributes are present in the program, and what type each one is.
+Shader is aware of what uniforms and attributes are present in the program, and what type each one is.

 Perhaps this concept should be called GLShaderFrontend.
 GLShaderFrontend will expect